-At Morris Bart, we believe if another party caused the collision that resulted in your injury, they should be held accountable for these damages.
-Fortunately, Mississippi is a tort state, which means you may be eligible to receive compensation for your losses from the at-fault party.
+At the Morris Bart law firm, we believe that if another party caused the collision that resulted in your injury, they should be held accountable for these damages.
+Fortunately, Mississippi is a tort state.
+This means you may be eligible for compensation for your losses from the at-fault party.

-Any party who occupies a roadway, maintains a road, or manufactures or sells vehicles or parts that someone uses to travel on the road, owes a duty of care.
-This term basically described the responsibility that these parties have for taking reasonable measures and acting in a way that keeps road occupants free from harm.
+Any party who occupies a roadway, maintains a road, or manufactures or sells vehicles or parts owes a duty of care.
+This term describes the responsibility these parties have for taking reasonable measures and acting in a way that keeps road occupants free from harm.

 - Driving while distracted

-- Driving while intoxicated (DWI) or under the influence (DUI)
+- Driving while intoxicated (DWI) or under the influence (DUI), commonly called drunk driving

 - Driving at excessive speeds